cjamar/worne-app/README.md

 ## ✨ Features

-👕 Create and manage your items
+- 👕 Create and manage your items (CRUD
-🤝 Share items with other users
+- 🤝 Share items with other users
-📍 Track who has each item
+- 📍 Track who has each item
-🔄 Item status control (Available / Loaned / Reserved)
+- 🔄 Item status control (Available / Loaned / Reserved)
+- 🔍 Filtering by status
-🔐 Authentication system (Sign up / Sign in / Sign out / Sign in with Google) ⚡️ Real-time-ready backend with Supabase
+- 🔐 Authentication system (Sign up / Sign in / Sign out / Sign in with Google)
+- ⚡️ Real-time-ready backend with Supabase
-🧠 Clean state management with BLoC
+- 🧠 Clean state management with BLoC
-🛢️ Repository pattern implementation
+- 🛢️ Repository pattern implementation
-🎨 Minimalist and intuitive UI
+- 🎨 Minimalist and intuitive UI

 ⸻